nathanbwangidjaja/llamaindex-assessment_1/README.md

 │   ├── schema/
 │   │   └── insurance.schema.json # JSON Schema you will use for extraction
 │   ├── (.env)                    # To be created by yourself
+│   └── answers/                  # JSON answers for each document will be placed here │   │   └── document_1.json       # JSON final output MUST be placed here
+│   │   └── document_2.json       # JSON final output MUST be placed here
+│   │   └── ...                   # Continue for all 10 JSON files
 │   └── uploads/                  # Temp upload folder (auto-created)
 │
 ├── src/